kawright/libkite/docs/source/kite_Quiz.rst

     Complete a test suite run and print the results to `STDOUT`.

-    If *any* individual tests fail, this function will return `1`, otherwise `0` will be returned.
-The reason for this so that the return value may be used as the exit code for the entire test suite process.
+    :returns:   Returns a value that indicates the success or failure of this test suite run.
+A value of `0` indicates that all tests passed.
+                A value of `1` indicates at least one test failed.
+This value can conveniently be used as the exit code for an entire test suite executable so that a test harness can run the suite and report the result of it to the user.

 .. c:function:: int kite_Quiz_finishWithPass()